dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/about-global-configs.md

 In dbt, "flags" (also called "global configs") are configurations for fine-tuning _how_ dbt runs your project.
 They differ from [resource-specific configs](/reference/configs-and-properties) that tell dbt about _what_ to run.

 Flags control things like the visual output of logs, whether to treat specific warning messages as errors, or whether to "fail fast" after encountering the first error.
-These flags are "global" because they are available for all dbt commands, and because they can be set in multiple places.
+Flags are "global" configs because they are available for all dbt commands and they can be set in multiple places.

-There is significant overlap between dbt's flags and dbt's command line options, but they are not the same:
+There is a significant overlap between dbt's flags and dbt's command line options, but there are differences:
-- Certain flags can only be set in `dbt_project.yml`, and cannot be overridden for specific invocations via CLI option.
+- Certain flags can only be set in `dbt_project.yml` and cannot be overridden for specific invocations via CLI options.
 - If a CLI option is supported by specific commands, rather than supported by all commands ("global"), it is generally not considered to be a "flag".

 ### Setting flags